-Web Address: Version: 3.2
+Web Address: www.ssgc-net.com Version: 3.4

-Page 27 of 32 Author: Antony Monaghan
+Page 19 of 23 Author: Antony Monaghan

 Internal \ Private

-HEALTH AND SAFETY TRAINING
+9. HEALTH AND SAFETY TRAINING

 It is SSGC's policy to provide the necessary training, instruction and information to enable employees to work- safely, not only to meet its legislative commitments but also to meet good employment practice.